S1mplyCompl3x/CodeWarriors/README.md

 If you get an error regarding 'lxml' refer to this link to get around the errors http://stackoverflow.com/questions/33785755/getting-could-not-find-function-xmlcheckversion-in-library-libxml2-is-libxml2

-## Before Proceeding
-Please create a new file in your Project Direcory called `.env`
-Do this by using the bash command
-`touch .env`
-From here, open it up with any text editor, and copy over the content from `env.example` and fill in what the necessary information.

 4. Link the local project settings to local_settings.py.
 (This creates a reference to whatever settings module you are using whether local.py or production.py)